Bolzano: Annexation by Italy

-Along with the rest of South Tyrol, Bolzano was subjected to an intensive Italianisation programme enforced by Fascist leader Benito Mussolini from the 1920s onwards to September 8, 1943, when Italy left the military alliance with Nazi Germany and South Tyrol fell under direct German control.
-The goal of such programme was to outnumber the local German-speaking population by tripling Bolzano's population through Italian immigration from other regions of Italy.
-In 1927 Bolzano became the capital of the province of Bolzano.
+Along with the rest of South Tyrol, Bolzano was subjected to an intensive Italianisation programme enforced by Fascist leader Benito Mussolini from the 1920s onwards to 8 September 1943, when Italy left the military alliance with Nazi Germany and South Tyrol fell under direct German control.
+The goal of such a programme was to outnumber the local German-speaking population by tripling Bolzano's population through Italian immigration from other regions of Italy.
+In 1927, Bolzano became the capital of the province of Bolzano.
 Any reference to and use of the words Tyrol and Tyrolean were banned by law and were punishable offences.
 In 1933, Adolf Hitler came to power in the Weimar Republic.
 Mussolini and the Fascists worried that Hitler, in pursuing his ideology of all ethnic Germans under one Reich, would claim South Tyrol from Italy.
 To avoid such a prospect, in 1939 Mussolini and Hitler signed the Option Agreement, by which Germany would renounce territorial claims over South Tyrol as Germany's Lebensraum (living space).
 Furthermore, ethnic South-Tyroleans who had opted to stay in South Tyrol and refused resettlement to the Third Reich were subjected to full-scale Italianisation, including loss of their German names and national identity, prohibition of schooling in German and use of German for their daily transactions.